-The DS3882 provides extensive fault monitoring for each channel.
+The DS3881 provides extensive fault monitoring.
 It can detect open-lamp, lamp overcurrent, failure to strike, and overvoltage conditions.
-The DS3882 can be configured to disable all channels if one or more channels enter a fault state or it can be configured to disable only the channel where the fault occurred.
-Once a fault state has been entered, the FAULT output is asserted and the channel(s) remains disabled until it is reset by a user or host control event.
+The DS3881 can be configured to disable the output if the channel enters a fault state.
+Once a fault state has been entered, the FAULT output is asserted and the channel remains disabled until it is reset by a user or host control event.
 See Step 4, Fault Handling for more detail.
-The DS3882 can also be configured to automatically attempt to clear a detected fault (except lamp overcurrent) by re-striking the lamp.
+The DS3881 can also be configured to automatically attempt to clear a detected fault (except lamp overcurrent) by re-striking the lamp.
 Configuration bits for the fault monitoring options are located in CR1 and CR2.
-The DS3882 also has real-time status indicators bits located in the SR1 and SR2 register (SRAM) that assert whenever a corresponding fault occurs.
+The DS3881 also has real-time status indicator bits located in the SR1 and SR2 register (SRAM) that assert whenever a corresponding fault occurs.